 Book Discussion Group

-Employees were invited to take part in a series of book discussions in our newly renovated Learning Commons where we discussed Beverly Daniel Tatum’s revised 20th-anniversary edition of Why Are All the Black Kids Sitting Together in the Cafeteria?
-And Other Conversations About Race.
-The next book discussion group will take place in fall 2019 for the book Waking Up White: And Finding Myself in the Story of Race by Debby Irving.
+Employees are invited to take part in a series of book discussions in our newly renovated Learning Commons.
+Most recently the featured book was Waking Up White: And Finding Myself in the Story of Race by Debby Irving.

 Diversity Luncheon Series